jdlph/DTALite/README.md

 ```

 You can remove -DBUILD_EXE=ON or -DBUILD_EXE=OFF if you prefer to manually change the value of BUILD_EXE in [CMakeLists.txt](https://github.com/jdlph/DTALite/blob/main/src_cpp/src/CMakeLists.txt).

+*Windows Users*

+A classic Visual Studio solution file is shipped as well along with the project file to **build executable only on Windows** for the convenience of users who are not familar with CMake. **Note that** they are not built on CMakeLists.txt.
+If you are planning to build the shared library of DTALite, there are three ways to do it as shown below.

+1. Let CMake automatically generate solution and project files for you by using the commands above.
+It is the easiest and recommmended way;
+2. [Create your own Visual Studio project](https://docs.microsoft.com/en-us/visualstudio/get-started/tutorial-projects-solutions?view=vs-2019) under the shipped solution;
+3. [Create new CMake projects in Visual Studio](https://docs.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=msvc-160) by including the embedded [CMakeLists.txt](https://github.com/jdlph/DTALite/blob/main/src_cpp/src/CMakeLists.txt).

 ## Get Started with DTALite
 ### Step 1: White Paper and Application